Barsaat (1995 film): Production

-Initially, Shekar Kapur was set to direct this film and had shot a scene with Deol.
+Initially, Shekhar Kapur was set to direct the film and had shot a scene with Deol.
 However, he left the film for Bandit Queen and Rajkumar Santoshi took over as director.
 He had both the lead actors attend workshops.
 While shooting a scene in London, Deol suffered a leg injury and had to use crutches for over a year.
 He continued shooting for the film Gupt: The Hidden Truth with his injured leg.
 A few scenes were shot at Rohtang Pass near Manali, Himachal Pradesh.
 Khanna fainted once while filming there.
 Reportedly both the lead actors did not go along well during the shooting.
 Deol irritated Khanna on many occasions and the latter found it "obnoxious".

 Box office

 Its total net gross collection was 29 crores and it was declared a "Super Hit" grosser by Box Office India.
 It was also the 5th highest-grossing movie of the year.